SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="multiclassify"></a>
 # **multiclassify**
-> MultiClassClassificationResult multiclassify(body, deploymentName, modelName)
+> MultiClassClassificationResult multiclassify(body, deploymentName, versionName, modelName)

 Represents all of the labels for a given classification